Share on ThriftyFunThis page contains the following solutions. Have something to add? Please share your solution!

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.

 I use Lady Speed Stick deodorant and it doesn't roll up all the way to get all of the deodorant out of the container.
 I can see it in there, but it won't come above the surface.
+I've turned it upside down to roll it up, but nothing seems to work.
+I end up throwing away 1/4 of the deodorant every time.
+Does anyone know how to get it out?

 Save this container and all future containers.
 Scrape out all the contents and put into the first container.
-When you hade about 4 containers' worth of product, microwave in 10-second intervals.
-Cool and you will have a "new" container full of deodorant.

 Does anyone know how to use or combine that last little bit of deodorant?
 I have been saving the containers and wonder if I scrape the last bit out of the applicator can it be combined in some way to make one full stick, maybe melting it in some way and letting it dry?
 Thanks.